lijumjose/VIPMP/src/pages/docs/flex_promo/apis.md

 **Note:** Request Query parameters such as Market segment and country will be validated against Partner's contract data.

-Here's your text converted into a Markdown table:

 | Parameter       | Type             | Mandatory | Description                                                                 | Range/Limits                                                                 |
 |-----------------|------------------|-----------|-----------------------------------------------------------------------------|------------------------------------------------------------------------------|